EhsanulHaqueSiam/BDNewsPaperScraper/README.md

 ## ✨ Features

-- **35 Active Spiders** — Scrape from 18 English + 17 Bangla newspapers including ProthomAlo, Daily Star, BSS News, NTV BD, and more
+- **65 Active Spiders** — Scrape from 21 English + 44 Bangla newspapers with API-based scrapers for optimal speed
 - **Web GUI** — User-friendly Streamlit interface for controlling scrapers and browsing articles
 - **Date Range Filtering** — Scrape articles from specific time periods
 - **Unified Database** — All articles stored in a single SQLite database with duplicate prevention